-Figure 19a.
-Marking Driver Side Tub for Welding Figure 18b.
-Finished Passenger Trunk Brace Flange
+Figure 19a - Marking Driver Side Tub for Welding

-Figure 19b.
-Finished Driver Trunk Brace Flange - ii.
-1966-1967: - 1.
-Use the included upper seatback brace template to modify the rear seat brace that was removed earlier for clearance around the new wheel tubs, then weld the brace at both the top and bottom and along the new wheel tub.
+Figure 19b - Finished Driver Trunk Brace Flange ii.
+1966-1967:

+1. Use the included Upper Seatback Brace Template (99040266) to modify the rear seat brace that was removed earlier for clearance around the new mini-tubs, and then weld the brace at both the top and bottom and along the new mini-tub.
 See Figure 20.

-Figure 20.
-Marking the Upper Seatback Brace 2.
+Figure 20 - Marking the Upper Seatback Brace 2.
 Select an appropriate new location for the seat belt mount based on your car's floor pan.
 Using the saved seat belt mounts from earlier as a guide, mark the floor pan, then drill a new hole for the seat belt mounting bolt.
 Use the seat belt mounting bolt to hold the mounting plate and then plug weld the mounting plate into place.
 See Figure 21.